LatentOctopus/LatentOctopus.github.io/_posts/spirits/wildfire/2022-10-19-wildfire-opening1.md

 ### Pro and cons

 Mostly same as the bottom track opening above.
-Majors are a gamble as usual, but [[Flash fires]] is very overcosted and replacing it early on gives time to plan around the Major.
+Majors are a gamble as usual, but [[Flash-fires]] is very overcosted and replacing it early on gives time to plan around the Major.